Ultimate Guide to Bone Broth For Dogs

 The nutrients and marrow in bones can take a long time for your dog to get to.
 We also know that wolves are better equipped to handle these raw foods than your dog.

-Since most dogs do not have the canine teeth and jaw strength necessary to get to the marrow and nutrients from raw bones, bone broth is a great idea.
+Since most dogs do not have the canine teeth and jaw strength necessary to get to the marrow and nutrients from raw bones, broth is a great idea.

 This way, your pup gets the nutrition from bones without the risk of bacteria or fractured bones.